 4. Pack More Than Enough Snacks

 Low blood sugar is a sure-fire way to make anyone miserable.
-Stock up on sustainable snacks like granola bars, fruit and nuts.
+Stock up on sustainable snacks like granola bars, fruit and nuts for car rides or flights.
 Family Vacation Critic readers also swear by lollipops!
-Some domestic carriers provide small snacks (think miniature bags of pretzels and chips), plus meals (additional fees apply), but your best bet is to stock up at a store in the airport.
+Some domestic airline carriers provide small snacks (think miniature bags of pretzels and chips), plus meals (additional fees apply), but your best bet is to purchase snacks in a store at the airport.

 Next to food, entertainment is most important.
 Pack coloring books and crayons, iPods and DVDs, and don’t forget the Nintendo DSi!
 Family Vacation Critic reader Trisha Evans Williams also suggests preparing activity bags for each of your children.
 “On road trips, I prepare the kids their own special bags.
 Inside are new crayons, coloring books, stickers, pipe cleaners, joke books and other entertaining crafts.
 I also include a journal for them to draw and write about our trip as we go.
 It helps them remember and appreciate the trip more.”

 Also, create a “schedule” of activities — pull out a game at 2 p.m. and plan a movie for 4 so there are new options throughout the trip.
 You can even do this with activity bags, passing out crossword puzzles and other trinkets along the way.